rit-igm-web/IGME-340-Shared/projects/web_service_application.md

 For this project you are creating a Flutter Application that utilizes a Web service.
 - Your goal is to create an application that is easy to use, functional, and aesthetically pleasing.
-- Ideally the experience will run in either the Android Emulator or IOS Simulator.
+- Ideally the experience will run in either the Android Simulator or IOS Simulator.
 - The objective of this project is for you to demonstrate your mastery of Flutter and Dart programming.
 - You will be evaluated on:
     - how well you met the requirements of the assignment.